input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `RejectHandshake` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x03`
+- 8 octets containing the length of the following list as a big-endian 64-bit integer.
+- A sequence of supported versions encoded as described in the `RequestHandshake` message (including the 8 octets of length).

 #### QueryNext message